 If you have difficulty at some point on the walk, bear in mind that for much of its length you are within a short distance of a bus-stop!
 And you can sometimes call a taxi – though please remember that your mobile phone might not always get a signal on the Cowal Way.

 Much of the Cowal Way can also be done by bike on small quiet roads and tracks.
 And where that is not possible, there are often parallel roads or tracks which you can cycle on.
 Check your OS maps.
+If you’re determined, you can do the Cowal Way in a Day with a bicycle.
 You will also find very useful guidance in an affordable little guidebook called The Cowal Way by Michael Kaufmann and Jim McLuckie.
 You can buy it here: http://www.rucsacs.com/books/Cowal-Way.
 You may also find the WalkHiglands website useful.

 WHAT TO SEE

 As there is such good guidance to be had on-line and in Kaufmann and McLuckie there is little point in repeating all that here.
 However, we will mention some of the things along the route that might be of interest to the modern pilgrim, whether he or she wants to walk the whole route, or only some selected parts of it.